Explaining 1099 tax forms issued from cryptocurrency exchanges.

 Gains reported on a 1099-B are taxed pursuant to capital gains treatment instead of ordinary income.
 Many exchanges are seeing the problems 1099-K’s have caused and are beginning to issue 1099-B’s due to the nature of cryptocurrency being taxed as a capital asset.
 Issuing Form 1099-B leads to more accurate tax reporting and eliminates the automatic IRS audits for unreported income which are issued to recipients of form 1099-K.

 If you only traded on a single exchange and were issued a Form 1099-B, then the tax form will be complete and you can transpose the information onto your IRS 8949.
 If you traded on multiple exchanges, then Form 1099-B may not report capture all of your cost basis from other cryptocurrency exchanges.
-TaxBit can help you aggregate your data across exchanges and resolve any missing cost basis transactions.
+Taxbit can help you aggregate your data across exchanges and resolve any missing cost basis transactions.

 Conclusion

-Whether you were issued a 1099-K, 1099-B, or weren’t issued any tax form at all, TaxBit can help ensure you are tax compliant.
+Whether you were issued a 1099-K, 1099-B, or weren’t issued any tax form at all, Taxbit can help ensure you are tax compliant.